PROGRAM SCHEDULE

 10:00 – 10:30 a.m.

-Supporting the evolution of glass furnaces through advanced thermo-mechanical simulation of electro-fused crowns, Maximime Simon, SEPRO
+Supporting the evolution of glass furnaces through advanced thermo-mechanical simulation of electro-fused crowns, Maxime Simon, Refractories Solution Engineer, SEPRO

 10:30 – 11:00 a.m.